NeoGeographyToolkit/StereoPipeline/docs/examples.rst

 That is necessary since the initial cameras could be pretty inaccurate.

 The option ``--overlap-limit`` controls how many subsequent images should be matched to a given one.
-See also ``--auto-overlap-params``.
+See also ``--auto-overlap-params`` for determining this automatically based on an input DEM.

 It is very important to examine the residual file named::